 - Bad odors come from floors or walls

-Leak detection is one thing, leak location is another, Stevens cautions.
+Leak detection is one thing, leak location is another, Wooldridge cautions.
 Pinpointing the source of a plumbing leak requires skill, experience and the proper equipment.

 There is a simple leak detection test homeowners can perform if they think they may have a leak.
 First, write down the reading on the home’s water meter, then don’t open any water taps for the next hour.
 Read the meter again.
 If the reading has changed, it’s almost certain there is a plumbing leak.

-Stevens stresses the importance of regular plumbing tune ups, the same way homeowners have heating and air conditioning systems tuned up each year.
-“Preventive plumbing can spot little problems – from faulty shut off valves to slab leak detection – before they become big ones,” he said.
+Wooldridge stresses the importance of regular plumbing tune-ups, the same way homeowners have heating and air conditioning systems tuned up each year.
+“Preventive plumbing can spot little problems – from faulty shut-off valves to slab leak detection – before they become big ones,” he said.

 Berkeys Plumbing, Heating and Air Conditioning has specialized in the needs of homeowners in Southlake, Grapevine, Colleyville and Flower Mound for 35 years.
 Berkeys reputation for prompt, honest service from licensed and factory trained technicians assures customers the best in professional service and equipment.
 To learn more, call Berkeys at 1-877-BERKEYS, or visit our Website at www.berkeys.com.